-Add fresh green peppers and bright red tomatoes, and this salad is a feast for the eyes as well.
-Add to that the fact that it's healthy, too!
+Adding fresh green peppers and bright red tomatoes, and this salad is a feast for the eyes as well.
+Add to that, the fact that it's healthy, too!

 It's interesting to note that corn is not a common vegetable in Germany - at least not in years gone by.
-My parents immigrated to Canada in the early 1950's and the tradition they brought with them had corn ("mais") as food for cattle.
+My parents immigrated to Canada in the early 1950's and the tradition they brought with them was that corn ("mais") was only fit for cattle.

 Corn was certainly not for human consumption!
 It took a while before we started eating it in Canada - it still carried a negative connotation.

 Things changed in Germany and now corn is often added to salads.
-Even in the finest restaurants, it appears in their house salads or just sprinkled on top of other salads.
+Even in the finest restaurants, I've had canned corn sprinkled on top of their house salads.
 To me, this is most unusual and even strange, as it is not even common here in Canada to use canned corn in that way.

 * * * * *

 Want nutritional information for a recipe?
 Copy and paste the ingredient list and the number of servings into Calorie Count.
 It will give you an approximate calculation.